-In April 1865, at the end of the North American Civil War, a Confederate Sergeant with other wounded Union and Confederate soldiers, stops to ask the widow Lavinia Godwin for some water.
+In April 1865, at the end of the American Civil War, a Confederate Sergeant with other wounded Union and Confederate soldiers, stops to ask the Lavinia Godwin for some water.
 He asks to rest for a while and they talk about the damages of war as she now lives in her destroyed mansion.
 Written by

 Claudio Carvalho, Rio de Janeiro, Brazil